-Sura 17:89 “If the whole of mankind and Jinns were to gather together to produce the like of this Qur’an; the could not produce the like thereof, even if they backed up each other with help and support.”
+Sura 17:89 “If the whole of mankind and Jinns were to gather together to produce the like of this Qur’an; they could not produce the like thereof, even if they backed up each other with help and support.”

-These were Muhammad’s “defenses” against the critics of his time and they are still the same verses Muslims like to trot out today.
+These were Muhammad’s “defenses” against the critics of his time and they are the same verses Muslims trot out today.

 1. The Test of Logic

 The claim that there can’t be a book like the Quran begs the question because every book is unique.
 Every human being is unique and different.

 For instance, there is a particular way I write, which could also be linked to the way I think.
 Even if you read what I read, you can’t write exactly like I do.

 Muslims claim Al-Quran is beautiful and eloquent that no one can produce its like.
 This is a fallacy of irrelevance.
 First of all, beauty or elegance is subjective and cannot even be a measure of truth.

-Muslims have blindly believed the Quran as divinely inspired and have refused to see the many absurdities in it: they even call them “beauty.”
+Muslims have blindly believed the Quran as divinely inspired and have refused to see the many absurdities in it; they even call them “beauty.”
 In reality, no book can match the Quran in its confusion and negative influence.

 2. The Test of Textual Stability.

-“When We (Allah) substitute (or change) one revelation for another (in place of another) – and Allah knows best what He reveals – They say ‘Thou art a forger’: But most of them understand not.”
-(Sura 16:101)
+“When We (Allah) substitute (or change) one revelation for another (in place of another) – and Allah knows best what He reveals – They say ‘Thou art a forger’: But most of them understand not” (Sura 16:101).

 Wait a minute, why would the all-knowing God be bringing “a better verse?”
 Why didn’t Allah save us the confusion and lengthy explanations by giving a better verse from the start?

 Obviously, if Muhammad had lived longer, with the way his “revelations” kept changing, the Quran wouldn’t be what it is today.
 Perhaps, it would have been a bigger book with a different content entirely.

-3. The Test of Originality.
+3. The Test of originality.

 There is simply no shred of originality in the Quran.
-Many of the stories and ideas relayed in it were slight modifications of Pagan, Jewish and Christian legends and some stuffs Muhammad gleaned from the Bible.
+Much of the stories and ideas relayed in it were slight modifications of Pagan, Jewish and Christian legends and some stuff Muhammad gleaned from the Bible.

-The story of the 7 sleepers in the cave which kept Allah at the guessing table was an old Christian fairy tale found in the writings of Jacob Sarug (d.
+The story of the 7 sleepers in the cave which kept Allah at the guessing table, was an old Syrian Christian legend found in the writings of Jacob Sarug (d.
 521 AD).

 The idea of balances weighing the works of the dead in Sura 101:5-6 was stolen from a Gnostic work called the Testament of Abraham and the Egyptian Book of the Dead.

 As if repeating something over and over magically makes it true, the editor of the hadith Mishkat’ul Masabih wrote:

-“It [the Quran] repeatedly challenged the people of the world to bring a chapter like it, but they failed and the challenge remains unanswered up to this day…” (Vol III, p 664).
+“It [the Quran] repeatedly challenged the people of the world to bring a chapter like it, but they failed and the challenge remains unanswered up to this day…” (Vol. III, p.
+664).

-We cannot blame them for this mulish mentality.
-If the Quran is a challenge, how come Islamic leaders today get violent and issue death penalty whenever it is criticized or challenged?
+We cannot blame him for this mulish mentality.
+If the Quran is a challenge, why do Islamic leaders today get violent and issue death penalty whenever it is criticized or challenged?
 Is that not a sign of weakness?

 “But if ye cannot and of a surety ye cannot [produce a sura like it]- then fear the fire whose fuel is men and stones – which is prepared for those who reject faith” (Sura 2:24).

 This was a psychological weapon because no one would want to “produce a sura like it” since Muhammad has attached a clause to it.
 Smart old Mo.